100% renewable energy

 The 392 MW Ivanpah Solar Power Facility in California: The facility's three towers.

 Construction of the Salt Tanks, which provide efficient thermal energy storage so that output can be provided after the sun goes down, and output can be scheduled to meet demand requirements.
 The 280 MW Solana Generating Station is designed to provide six hours of energy storage.
 This allows the plant to generate about 38 percent of its rated capacity over the course of a year.

 Comparing trends in worldwide energy use.
 The growth of renewable energy to 2015 is the green line.

 100% renewable energy is the goal of using fully renewable resources for all electric energy consumption.
-100% renewable energy for electricity, heating, cooling and transport is motivated by climate change, pollution and other environmental issues, as well as economic and energy security concerns.
+100% renewable energy for electricity, heating, cooling and transport is motivated by greenhouse gas emissions, pollution, and other environmental issues, as well as economic and energy security concerns.
 Shifting the total global primary energy supply to renewable sources requires a transition of the energy system, since most of today's energy is derived from non-renewable fossil fuels.

 Research into this topic is fairly new, with few studies published before 2009, but has gained increasing attention in recent years.
 A cross-sectoral, holistic approach is seen as an important feature of 100% renewable energy systems and is based on the assumption "that the best solutions can be found only if one focuses on the synergies between the sectors" of the energy system such as electricity, heat, transport or industry.